 - (1) Charter acts as the sole manager of Charter Holdco and its direct and indirect limited liability company subsidiaries.
 Charter's certificate of incorporation requires that its principal assets be securities of Charter Holdco, the terms of which mirror the terms of securities issued by Charter.
 See "Description of Capital Stock and Membership Units."
-Since March 31, 2005 Charter repurchased \$97 million in principal amount of the convertible notes then outstanding. - (2) These membership units are held by Charter Investment, Inc. and Vulcan Cable III Inc., each of which is 100% owned by Paul G. Allen, our Chairman and controlling shareholder.
-They are exchangeable at any time on a one-for-one basis for shares of Charter Class A common stock. - (3) The percentages shown in this table reflect the issuance of the 150 million shares of Class A common stock offered hereby and the corresponding issuance of an equal number of mirror membership units by Charter Holdco to Charter.
+Since March 31, 2005 Charter repurchased \$97 million in principal amount of the convertible notes then outstanding.
+Also, on July 8, 2005, Charter issued 13.4 million shares of Class A common stock pursuant to a litigation settlement.
+See "Business Legal Proceedings." - (2) These membership units are held by Charter Investment, Inc. and Vulcan Cable III Inc., each of which is 100% owned by Paul G. Allen, our Chairman and controlling shareholder.
+They are exchangeable at any time on a one-for-one basis for shares of Charter Class A common stock. - (3) The percentages shown in this table reflect the issuance of the 27.2 million shares of Class A common stock offered hereby and the corresponding issuance of an equal number of mirror membership units by Charter Holdco to Charter.
 However, for accounting purposes, Charter's common equity interest in Charter Holdco will remain at 47%, and Paul G. Allen's ownership of Charter Holdco will remain at 53%.
-These percentages exclude the 150 million mirror membership units issued to Charter due to the required return of the issued mirror units upon return of the shares offered hereby pursuant to the share lending agreement.
+These percentages exclude the 27.2 million mirror membership units issued to Charter due to the required return of the issued mirror units upon return of the shares offered hereby pursuant to the share lending agreement.
 See "Share Lending Agreement."

-- (4) In June 2005, Charter Operating issued approximately \$37 million of additional notes in exchange for \$37 million of Charter Holdings senior notes.
-See "- Recent Events." - (5) Represents 100% of the preferred membership interests in CC VIII, LLC, a subsidiary of CC V Holdings, LLC.
+- (4) In June 2005, Charter Operating issued approximately \$62 million of additional notes in exchange for \$62 million of Charter Holdings senior notes.
+See "--- Recent Events." - (5) Represents 100% of the preferred membership interests in CC VIII, LLC, a subsidiary of CC V Holdings, LLC.
 An issue has arisen regarding the ultimate ownership of such CC VIII, LLC membership interests following Mr. Allen's acquisition of those interests on June 6, 2003.
 See "Certain Relationships and Related Transactions Transactions Arising out of Our Organizational Structure and Mr. Allen's Investment in Charter Communications, Inc. and Its Subsidiaries Equity Put Rights CC VIII."